 For building owners and occupiers, keeping a space clean, tidy and hygienic has never been more important.
 Whilst routine cleaning has always been key, there has been a fundamental shift in the expectations of those who use a building or space.
-Whether it is school cleaning or commercial cleaning – People now expect to see enhanced cleaning taking place and at a deeper and more frequent pace.
+Whether it is school cleaning or commercial cleaning – People now expect to see enhanced cleaning taking place and at a deeper (deep cleaning) and more frequent pace.

 Bringing in professional cleaners is a great option to ensure that standards are maintained and buildings keep sparkling on an ongoing basis.
 Here are our top five tips to make sure you get the most out of embarking on a contractual relationship with a cleaning company: